kariannemah/intrepid-reads/README.md

-a list of books from all over the world
+a list of books from all over the world:

+- retrieve book titles - done!
+  - retrieve a random book title via random row in csv - done!
 - refresh for a new country and a new book - done!

-- I removed all US books
+- take a user's GPS coordinates - done!

+TODO:
 GPS locations
-- take a user's GPS coordinates - done!
-- give them a book from a country exactly across the globe
-- or, if in a body of water, give them a book from the closest country

-- get GPS coordinates
-- get country of geolocation
-- retrieve book titles - done!
-  - retrieve a random book title via random row in csv - done!

--fix refresh button
+- get the country's geocoordinates - show it on a map